 We added an option to omit annotated source files from our HTML report.
-If you do not need this level of detail, this option reduces the time and space required to generate the report.
+If you do not need that level of detail, this option reduces the time and space required to generate the report.

 BullseyeCoverage always measures coverage of constant conditions and decisions as well as switch statements with a constant controlling expression.
 This new behavior agrees with widely accepted definitions of code coverage criteria, including those specified by safety standards.